 If you are interested in the Polypheny project and want to help us with improving and extending Polypheny-DB as part of GSoC we kindly ask you to carefully read and follow the outlined instructions.

 We would like to incorporate and integrate you as early as possible into the development community of Polypheny.
 Therefore, we have decided not to add dedicated tests or puzzles which are unrelated to the actual code base.
 Rather, we have defined a list of good first issues that contain bugs that have a relatively limited scope and are thus very easy to fix.
 We consider this a great opportunity to get started and to familiarize with the code base.

 For the actual proposal, you can get inspiration from the ideas listed on the ideas page or develop completely new topics of your own.
-We enjoy being surprised!
+We like to be surprised!

 Your proposal should include

 - a description of and motivation for your project idea,

 - details on how to implement your idea and

 - the GitHub id of your pull request.

 Please use the this template for writing you proposal.